latticexyz/mud/.changeset/lucky-bulldogs-taste.md

 "@latticexyz/explorer": patch
 ---

-The home page now lets you find and pick a world to explore.
+Each chain's home page now lets you find and pick a world to explore.